simon-ritchie/apysc/docstring_markdowns/apysc/_display/child_interface.md

 ### `_initialize_children_if_not_initialized` method docstring

-Initialize _children attribute if it hasn't been initialized yet.
+Initialize _children attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring